Expedition Atacama 2014: The Youth Application deadline has passed; school registration is still open.

 For the 9th stage of the impossible2Possible World Expedition Series a Youth Ambassador team will venture to a place where Founder Ray Zahab was pushed to the limit.
 In 2011 Ray ran 1200 grueling kilometers in 20 days across one of the driest and most unforgiving places on earth - the Atacama Desert in Chile!
 The i2P youth team will re-trace part of Ray’s expedition and run an average of a marathon per day for six consecutive days!
 The challenge will test their perseverance, resiliency, and dedication while they Educate, Inspire, and Empower thousands of students around the world!

 The i2P Youth Expedition Atacama is planned for May 2014.
+The Youth Application deadline has passed and our team is evaluating all applications.

 The 8th stop in the impossible2Possible World Expedition Series is Peru.
 The route for the i2P Expedition Peru is one of the most bio-diverse on the planet, crossing 11,000 feet in elevation, from the high Andes plateau to the bountiful ecosystem of the Amazonian jungle in Manu National Park.
 Starting on November 5th 2013, a team of five Youth Ambassadors will attempt to run a marathon per day for 6 consecutive days!
 As the elevation changes over the course of their journey the i2P team will travel through one of the richest gradients of ecosystems on the planet.